 Please remember that one should travel with a sturdy physical map and actual compass for any serious outdoor adventure.
 And you should also know how to use a map and compass.
 The GPS is just a fine supplement to the “real thing.”

 Remember, our geocache hunt would ultimately put us “off the trail,” so we needed a way, old school or high-tech, to get back on the trail again after finding the cache!
 The breadcrumbs feature on the eTrex would at least serve the minimum purpose of retracing our steps.
-Believe me; we used it.
+Believe me, we used it.

-NOTE: The Garmin eTrex Vista HCx GPS has been effectively replaced with the Garmin Trex 30, their new top-of-the-line small GPS.
+The Garmin eTrex Vista HCx has been effectively replaced with the Garmin eTrex 32x, their new top-of-the-line small GPS.

 One thought on “Our First Geocaching Adventure”